blkluv/Bilet/README.md

 <br>

-<p align="center">🖖 A bot which can find ticket for you. </p>
+<p align="center">🖖 A bot which can find a last minute ticket for you. </p>

 ## 🔥 About the app

 This application allows you to book ticket When you need a ticket urgently.
-When the bot find proper ticket for you sending you a mail to inform you.
+When the bot find proper ticket for you sending you a e-mail or sms to inform you.
 <br>